ted537/pt20-student/phase4-testing-documentation.md

 repeat the string `n` times
 * `substr.pt` tests that the `/` string operation followed by a range `7:11`
 returns a substring between the provided range

+## errors
+The test cases conatined within this folder are to test error cases of new Like operations.
+* `bad-subscript.pt` tests that if a subscript is provided outside of the bounds of the array, an error is thrown to the user
+* `divide-by-0.pt` tests that if a user attempts to divide by 0, an error is thrown